 Notice that He did not dispute the binding nature of the Sabbath.
 By debating with the Pharisees what is allowed on the Sabbath, Christ confirmed that certain things are not allowed on the Sabbath.
 He thus accepted the Sabbath commandment as a binding obligation.
 There is no indication in His teaching that the Sabbath law is no longer relevant or that it ever will become irrelevant.

 But they kept silent (Mark 3:4).
 They refused to admit that they were wrong.
 The opportunity they had to reflect and realize their mistake has passed.
 By adding refusal to admit their error to their intention to kill Christ they became even more confirmed in their opposition to God.

 Not emergency healing only

 “What man is there among you who has a sheep, and if it falls into a pit on the Sabbath, will he not take hold of it and lift it out?
 How much more valuable then is a man than a sheep!
 So then, it is lawful to do good on the Sabbath.”

 We should not conclude, on the basis of this example, that Christ here authorizes healing in emergencies only, because He used this example to justify the healing of a man’s withered hand, which was not an emergency.
-None of Christ’s seven Sabbath healing miracles were emergencies.
+Not one of Christ’s seven Sabbath healing miracles was an emergency.
 The point of this example is rather that, since a man worth much more than a sheep, and since we all, even on the Sabbath, help a sheep that is in trouble, how much more should we not help a man that is in trouble, even on the Sabbath?

 Jesus changed the nature of the seventh day.